apage-pi/pi-projects/README.md

 # pi-projects
+# WARNING: THIS IS THE ALPHA VERSION OF THIS REPO.
+PROGRAMS WILL LIKELY BE UNSTABLE OR BROKEN.
 Raspberry Pi files I created for Python, C#, C, and Scratch These will only work on Raspberry Pi OS (Raspian) or RPiOS-Based OSes on RPi4 You will need also guizero python library for GUI Projects.
 Some work on micro:bit.
 You will need mono for the.exe/.cs files.
 You will need scratch 3.0 for the .sb3 files.